-Distribution Group
+Distribution

-Our Distribution Group offers multiple services for door-to-door distribution.
-We deliver newspapers, flyers and advertising printed products to 3.3 million households in Québec through our Publisac distribution network, a medium that holds the majority of large retailers' flyers and local newspapers in Québec, which makes us a leader in this industry in Québec.
-In order to reduce our environmental footprint, we replaced the Publisac's recyclable virgin plastic bag with a bag that we produce in Québec, which is made from 100% recycled plastic and still recyclable.
-The new Publisac bag was launched on the Island of Montréal in September 2019 and will be distributed throughout Québec in early 2020.
+TC Transcontinental Printing offers multiple services for door-to-door distribution.
+We deliver newspapers, flyers and advertising printed products to approximately 3.3 million households in Québec through our Publisac distribution network, a medium that holds the majority of large retailers' flyers and local newspapers in Québec, which makes us a leader in this industry in Québec.
+In order to reduce our environmental footprint, we replaced the Publisac's recyclable virgin plastic bag with a bag that we produce in Québec made from 100% recycled plastic and still recyclable.
+The new Publisac bag was launched on the Island of Montréal in September 2019 and is distributed throughout Québec since early 2020.
 It has been developed and produced in collaboration with our Packaging Sector.

 Through our Targeo division, a Canada-wide distribution brokerage service, we also offer national retailers the possibility to reduce their management fees by outsourcing the coordination of their flyer program across Canada.
-In this regard, we have a database and commercial relationships with more than 750 distribution partners in the territories that are not directly served by Publisac.
-This represents 10 million households that are served by Targeo, in addition to the 3.3 million households served directly by Publisac.
+In this regard, we have a database and commercial relationships with more than 600 distribution partners in the territories that are not directly served by Publisac.
+This represents approximately more than 12.4 million households that are served by Targeo.